 Incorporate your brand identity

-By using animated videos to promote yourself, you are giving your brand a voice.
-Knowing this, you will want to make sure that you maintain brand consistency across all platforms and therefore may need to develop an on-screen brand identity to continue your look and feel into a digital space.
+By using animated promotional videos, you are giving your brand a voice.
+Because it’s important to maintain brand consistency across all platforms, you may need to develop an on-screen brand identity to ensure your brand’s look and feel works in both a physical and digital space.
 As this is an introduction to who you are, this stage is important.

 Your corporate brand identity and your event branding may in some cases not be the same.
 This is particularly true for internal events where a new, fresh look and feel may be needed to disrupt the status quo or reward employees with something distinct and different.

 However, using your corporate brand as an endorsement for the event is a possibility and can add more weight to the event.
-Whatever you decide, ensuring the videos you commission embody your or the event brand is key as it will help you distinguish yourself from every other online experience (if you are hosting an event) or tailor your message to the purpose of the event (if you are attending).
+Whatever you decide, ensuring the videos you commission embody your brand is key.
+It will help you distinguish yourself from every other experience (if you are hosting an event) or tailor your message to the purpose of the event (if you are attending).

 Imagine a video like a good story, it needs a hook to capture the audience’s attention, a narrative that is clear to follow and moments that evoke an emotional reaction in the viewer.
 A well-structured, well-written, well-produced animated video can pack in a lot of digestible information and be a pleasure to watch.
 This makes them an asset to have in your arsenal when you are hosting or attending an event